-NOTE: If the family member for whom you are filing is in the United States, they must sign and date the application.
-If they do not sign or date the application, then Form I-914, Supplement A, will be rejected as incomplete.
+NOTE: If the family member for whom you are filing is in the United States, he or she must sign and date the application.
+If he or she does not sign or date the application, then Form I-914, Supplement A, will be rejected as incomplete.
 If the family member for whom you are filing is outside the United States, only you (the principal applicant) are required to sign and date the form.

-Part 6.
+Part 7.
 Interpreter's Contact Information, Certification, and Signature

-If you used anyone as an interpreter to read the instructions and questions on this application to you in a language in which you are fluent, the interpreter should provide their name and daytime telephone number.
-If applicable, the interpreter should provide the name and address of their business or organization (if any), their mobile telephone number (if any), and their email address (if any).
+If you used anyone as an interpreter to read the instructions and questions on this application to you in a language in which you are fluent, the interpreter should provide his or her name and daytime telephone number.
+If applicable, the interpreter should provide the name and address of his or her business or organization (if any), his or her mobile telephone number (if any), and his or her email address (if any).
 The interpreter must sign and date the application.

-Part 7.
+Part 8.
 Contact Information, Declaration, and Signature of the Person Preparing this Application, if Other Than the Applicant

 This section must contain the signature of the person who completed your application, if other than you, the applicant.
-If the same individual acted as your interpreter and your preparer, that person should complete both Part 6. and Part 7.
+If the same individual acted as your interpreter and your preparer, that person should complete both Part 7. and Part 8.
 If the person who completed this application is associated with a business or organization, that person should complete the business or organization name and address information.
 Anyone who helped you complete this application MUST sign and date the application.
 A stamped or typewritten name in place of a signature is not acceptable.
-If the person who helped you prepare your application is an attorney or accredited representative, they may be obliged to also submit a completed Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, along with your application.
+If the person who helped you prepare your application is an attorney or accredited representative, he or she may be obliged to also submit a completed Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, along with your application.

-Completing Form I-914, Supplement B, Declaration for Trafficking Victim
+Completing Form I-914, Supplement B, Declaration of Law Enforcement Officer for Victim of Trafficking in Persons

-Form I-914, Supplement B, is completed by Federal, State, Tribal, or local law enforcement authorities and is then given to you to submit to USCIS.
+Form I-914, Supplement B, is completed by Federal, state, local, or tribal law enforcement authorities and is then given to you to submit to USCIS.

 You are not required to file Form I-914, Supplement B, to prove your claim.
-However, the endorsement of a Federal, State, Tribal, or local law enforcement authority that has the authority to detect, investigate or prosecute acts of trafficking in persons is one form of evidence that you are a victim of a severe form of trafficking in persons and that you have complied with any reasonable request for assistance in the investigation or prosecution.
-Follow the additional instructions on Form I-914, Supplement B. If you do not provide the Form I-914, Supplement B, you must provide other evidence to show victimization and cooperation with law enforcement or that you qualify for an exception based on age or trauma.
-See section "Evidence of Cooperation with Reasonable Requests from Law Enforcement" for additional
+However, the endorsement of a Federal, state, local, or tribal law enforcement authority that has the authority to detect, investigate or prosecute acts of trafficking in persons is one form of evidence that you are a victim of a severe form of trafficking in persons and that you have complied with any reasonable request for assistance in the investigation or prosecution.
+Follow the additional instructions on Form I-914, Supplement B. If you do not provide the Form I-914, Supplement B, you may provide other evidence to show victimization and cooperation with law enforcement or that you qualify for an exception based on age or trauma.
+See section "Evidence of Cooperation with Reasonable Requests from Law Enforcement" for additional information.